sphllzulu/nodeMemoryCardGame/README.md

 1. Start the backend server:
    ```
+   cd backend
-   cd server
+   node server
-   npm start
    ```
-   The server should start running on `http://localhost:5000` (or your specified port).
+   The server should start running on `http://localhost:5000` .

 2. In a new terminal, start the frontend development server:
    ```
+   cd frontend
-   cd client
+   cd memoryCards
    npm run dev
    ```
-   The frontend should be accessible at `http://localhost:3000` (or the next available port).
+   The frontend should be accessible at `http://localhost:5173` (or the next available port).

 3. Open your browser and navigate to the frontend URL to play the game.